 Also located near Trindade Station are some fantastic street art displays, which coincidentally was the reason Porto first caught my eye as a city break destination.

-Without a doubt, one of the highlights of the Porto itinerary was seeing this Bordalo II creation of a rabbit, one-half spray painted, the other put together with a mish-mash
+Without a doubt, one of the highlights of the Porto itinerary was seeing this Bordalo II creation of a rabbit, one-half spray painted, the other put together with a mish-mash of recycled items.

 It was this particular Bordalo II rabbit installation that first piqued my interest of Porto as a travel destination after seeing the post on Instagram a couple of years ago.
 I had not expected the work to still be intact, but much like everything in Porto, the street art is beautifully preserved.
 You will need to cross the Dom Luis I Bridge on the Gaia side to find this work of art & if you’re lucky you may be able to spot it from the Telefonica de Gaia Cable Car as I did!